Earthquake (1974 film): Casting

-While The Towering Inferno featured a larger "all star" cast, Universal was able to land Charlton Heston in the lead role.
+While The Towering Inferno featured a larger "all star" cast, Universal was able to land Charlton Heston in the lead role for the sum of $600,000, plus a percentage of the profits.
 Rounding out the top billing were Ava Gardner (who co-starred with Heston in 1963's 55 Days at Peking), George Kennedy, Lorne Greene, and Geneviève Bujold.
 Richard Roundtree (riding a wave of success from the Shaft film series) was brought in after filming had already started, filling the part of an Evel Knievel-like motorcycle stuntman.
-Former evangelical Marjoe Gortner was hired as the antagonist, Jody.
+Former evangelical preacher Marjoe Gortner was hired as the antagonist, Jody.
 Relative unknown Victoria Principal was hired to play the sister of Roundtree's business partner, Sal, played by veteran actor Gabriel Dell.

 Walter Matthau was cast in a cameo role, for which he was credited as "Walter Matuschanskayasky".
-Executive Producer Jennings Lang, who had worked with Matthau on the previous year's Charley Varrick was able to convince him to appear in the role (originally to be filled by veteran actor Harry Morgan).
+Executive Producer Jennings Lang, who had worked with Matthau on the previous year's Charley Varrick, was able to convince him to appear in the role (originally to be filled by veteran actor Harry Morgan).
 The unpaid cameo - and his credited name - were part of the deal.

 Set design

 Production necessitated the complete re-dressing of the entire Universal Studios "New York Street" backlot in order to simulate the catastrophic earthquake of the title.
-Along with a clever use of miniatures of actual buildings, matte paintings, and full-scale sets (some of which were placed on rollers for a shaking effect), Earthquake used a new technique developed especially for the film: a "shaker mount" camera system that mimicked the effects of an earthquake by moving the entire camera body several inches side to side.
+Along with a clever use of miniatures of actual buildings, matte paintings, and full-scale sets (some of which were placed on rollers for a shaking effect), Earthquake used a new technique developed especially for the film: a "shaker mount" camera system that mimicked the effects of an earthquake by moving the entire camera body several inches side to side, versus simple shaking the camera on a stationary tripod, for a more realistic motion.
 This camera mount was used for most exterior scenes or other instances where shooting on location.